renpy/renpy/sphinx/source/keymap.rst

 "mouseup_1" is a release of that button, and "mousedown_4" is a turn of the scroll wheel to the top.

-Joystick keysyms begin with joy\_.
-They are defined in :var:`config.joystick_keys`, and mapped to actual joystick events by the user.

 There are two kinds of keyboard keysyms.
 The first is a string containing a character that is generated when a key is pressed.
 This is useful for binding alphabetic keys and numbers.
 Examples of these keysyms include "a", "A", and "7".